WillBrownsberger/wp-issues-crm/readme.txt

 flexible.
 It uses code recursively so that with a small code base it can offer broadly extensible functionality.
 We use this product ourselves on a daily basis and we are committed to continuous long-term improvement of it.

+== Known Issues ==
+On initial install, until user has saved one issue or done at least one issues search, if preferences are set to show last activity search, php warnings are generated.

 == Changelog ==
 0.80 completion of all plugin functions except bulk upload